MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 ## Configure auditing for domain controllers

-When working with a domain controller, you'll need to update your Advanced Audit Policy settings and extra configurations for specific events and event types, such as users, groups, computers, and more.
+When working with a domain controller, you need to update your Advanced Audit Policy settings and extra configurations for specific events and event types, such as users, groups, computers, and more.
 Audit configurations for domain controllers include:

 - [Advanced Audit Policy settings](#configure-advanced-audit-policy-settings)
 - [NTLM auditing](#configure-ntlm-auditing)